 Solution

-In most cases the reason is that you call chrome.runtime.sendMessage when the popup is not shown.
-The popup cannot receive messages if it's not shown.
-You can suppress the error by using '()=>chrome.runtime.lastError' instead of 'function(response){}' .
+In most cases, this occurs when you call chrome.runtime.sendMessage while the popup is not shown.
+Popups cannot receive messages if they are hidden.
+You can suppress the error by using () => chrome.runtime.lastError instead of function(response) {}.

 Another possible solution would be show the popup in a new window using chrome.windows.create or as a DOM element inside the web page.